arsummers/cookie-stand/README.md

 Have had lots of help getting javascript to work right.

-Wireframe is adapted from class demo.
+Wireframe is adapted from class demo, still a work in progress